workadventure/workadventure/docs/map-building/tiled-editor/self-hosted.md

 ## Getting started with self hosted Map

-Pour avoir votre map self hosted you need to follow these steps :
+To have your map self hosted you need to follow these steps :

 Start by [creating a GitHub account](https://github.com/join) if you don't already have one.